pulumi/docs/pulumi-hugo/themes/default/content/learn/glossary/document-oriented.md

 ---
+title_tag: What is a Document Oriented Database?
 title: Document Oriented Database
-meta_desc: A class of NoSQL database that stores and queries data in the form of documents, usually JSON but sometimes also XML or YAML.
+meta_desc: A documented-oriented database is a class of NoSQL database that stores and queries data in the form of documents, usually JSON.
 layout: glossary/single
 ---